AdobeDocs/release-notes.en/current.md

 ### Latest Campaign product releases

-* Campaign Control Panel May release, with Subdomains' SSL certificates delegation to Adobe.
+* [!DNL Campaign Control Panel] May release, with Subdomains' SSL certificates delegation to Adobe.
 [Learn more...](https://experienceleague.adobe.com/docs/control-panel/using/release-notes/release-notes.html?lang=en)

-* Adobe Journey Optimizer May release, with Content Experimentation and Email Fragments.
-[Learn more...](https://experienceleague.adobe.com/docs/journey-optimizer/using/whats-new/release-notes.html?lang=en)

-* Decision Management May release, with Personalized Optimization AI ranking model.
-[Learn more...](https://experienceleague.adobe.com/docs/journey-optimizer/using/whats-new/release-notes.html?lang=en)

 Go here for the latest capabilities, improvements, and fixes in [!DNL Adobe Campaign]: